mawrkus/pull-request-review-guide/README.md

 ### Provide code samples / Provide references

-To help the author fully understand your comment/suggestion, consider adding:
+When you judge it necessary, consider adding:

-- some code sample,
+- a code sample,
 - a link to relevant documentation,
 - a blog post on the topic,
 - a GitHub repository,
 - a video.

+This will be a nice support to your comment/suggestion and will certainly benefit all the persons participating in the review.

 ## 📔 Interactions